WGLab/biocluster/08 NFS administration.md

 udp 2049
 ```

 check NFS status to see if retransmission happens a lot since last reboot.
-Usually we want to see retrans to be 0 if it is high, increase the number of nfsd.
+Usually we want to see retrans to be 0 if it is high, increase the number of NFS daemons (see below).
 ```
 [yunfeiguo@biocluster2 partition1]$ nfsstat -rc
 Client rpc stats: